 One last thing.
 Many of you know how crazy I am about spray protecting my shoes to prevent stains – it seriously works, but with Rothy’s being washable, I skipped spraying them.
 From my vast experience, this usually means a shoe will become dirty very quickly, but not with Rothy’s.
 As you can tell from the video, aside from the insoles, the shoe looks pristine on the outside despite being worn every other day for three weeks.
 I am truly impressed by their ability to repel dirt and stains.

 Update: A reader just asked me how Rothy’s retains smell.
 How could I forget such an important aspect one may ask?
-Well, they don’t become smelly at all – not a smidge of stink, which is why I forgot to mention it.
+Well, they don’t become smelly at all — not a smidge of stink, which is why I forgot to mention it, but I admit I am not a smelly footed person.
+Have any of you noticed a smell?
 I would also like to mention that these flats are great for bike rides.
 I was reading another person’s Rothy’s Review that said the same thing.
 It is the rubber sole and the secure fit that makes them perfect for a casual bike about town.

 Rothy’s Review: Cons